BlockScience/aztec-gddt/README.md

 **Ongoing Processes**
 * Sequencers make the decision to (un-)stake funds with the network, making themselves (in-)eligible to be selected in the Selection phase after a defined (de-)activation period.
 * Information is propagated through the network, with Nodes collecting information in their mempools, receiving information through both public ("public mempool") and private ("private mempool") means.
+In this first version of the model, this information is naively represented with `size` of proposals (blocks).

 **For a Specific Block**
 ![Aztec - Spec](https://github.com/BlockScience/aztec-gddt/assets/80513714/05746e08-97c4-46ff-979b-e3af3cd976e0)